Conclusion and next steps

 -

-Practice incident response: Run game days with simulated failures to build team skills.
+Practice incident response: Run game days with simulated failures to validate your observability stack before real incidents occur.

 Recommended resources